VUE’s HFR Cameras Undergo Rigorous MIRA Testing

-According to the Health and Safety Executive (HSE, 2023), 10% of all fatal injuries on UK construction sites are caused by workers being struck by moving vehicles.
+According to the Health and Safety Executive (HSE, 2023), 10% of all fatal injuries on UK construction sites are caused by workers being struck by moving machines.
 This statistic puts into perspective the need for tackling this issue as construction sites are one of the most dangerous working environments in the UK.

 By nature, they are hazardous places which pose large risks of injuries and accidents happening.
 To combat this, the construction market is moving towards putting greater emphasis on site safety protocols, enforcing HSE regulations by investing in vehicle safety technology that ultimately, protects people on construction sites.